microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 }

 ```
-Unless there's other correct way to serialize the data, share serialization
-code between clang and llvm seems better.
+Compare to share serialization code with DirectX backend, this will save the
+extra work to build the offset and space to save those offset which required
+by root signature serialization format.

 A HLSLRootSignatureAttr will be created when meet RootSignature attribute in
 HLSL.